You have 0 shipments in your cart

 Not all carriers are suited for international delivery.
 Look for those that offer:

-• Structured customs fields: Prompt you to enter HS codes, product descriptions, and declared values correctly.
+• Structured customs fields that prompt you to enter HS codes, product descriptions, and declared values correctly.

-• Strong international networks: Reliable delivery in your key target countries, with fewer delays.
+• Strong international networks with reliable delivery in your key target countries, with fewer delays.

 Delivery timeframes vary significantly between countries.
 For example:

 To avoid complaints, clearly communicate delivery windows at checkout.
-Offer tiered shipping options, such as express for time-sensitive orders and standard for cost-conscious buyers.
+Offer tiered shipping options: express for time-sensitive orders and standard for cost-conscious buyers.

 4. Use Consolidation and Automation Tools